JetBrains/marketplace-docs/topics/marketplace-general/quality-guidelines.md

 The description and change notes can contain most HTML tags.

 ### Plugin Name
-* The name doesn't start with the letter "A" or the dot sign if it is not needed (e.g. "Code Enhancer" instead of "A Code Enhancer");
+* The name shouldn't start with the letter "A" or the dot sign if it is not needed (e.g. "Code Enhancer" instead of "A Code Enhancer");
-* The name is written in the Latin symbols.
+* The name should be written in the Latin symbols.
 It may as well contain numbers and some general special symbols if needed (e.g. dot, a hyphen, parentheses);
 * A short memorable name is better than a long generic one;
 * Don't overuse meaningless words (e.g. "Plain Text Support" is better than "Free Plain Text Support Plus Platinum Maximum Edition").

 ### Plugin Logo
 You can find the instruction on how to change the plugin logo [here](https://jetbrains.org/intellij/sdk/docs/basics/plugin_structure/plugin_icon_file.html).
-* The logo is different from the [default logo](https://github.com/JetBrains/intellij-platform-plugin-template/blob/master/src/main/resources/META-INF/pluginIcon.svg) of the IntelliJ Platform Plugin Template;
+* The logo should be different from the [default logo](https://github.com/JetBrains/intellij-platform-plugin-template/blob/master/src/main/resources/META-INF/pluginIcon.svg) of the IntelliJ Platform Plugin Template;
 * If the logo contains text it should be readable;
 * A simple recognizable image is better than an overcomplicated one.

 ### Plugin Screenshots
-* The screenshots are of a high-quality;
+* The screenshots should be of a high-quality;
 * They shouldn't contain device images (e.g. a photo of your screen) or small text that will be illegible;
 * They should help to understand the functionality of your plugin;
-* None of the plugin screenshots contain advertising or content unrelated to the plugin functionality;
+* None of the plugin screenshots should contain advertising or content unrelated to the plugin functionality;
 * The screenshots shouldn't represent your plugin in a misleading way;
 * Please consider uploading the screenshots to the Marketplace instead of adding links to external resources to the plugin description;
 * Color scheme and Theme plugins should have screenshots to represent the visual style they provide.